ironfeet/custom-url-shortener/trunk/readme.txt

 == Description ==

-You can easily add a short URL link to you posts or pages.
+You can easily add a short URL link to your posts or pages.

 Currently, the following URL shorter are supported: